hove-io/ntfs-specification/ntfs_en.md

 comment_id | String | Required | Identifier of the comment (link to the file [`comments.txt`](#commentstxt-optional)).

 ### commercial_modes.txt (required)
 This file describes the commercial modes, that is, a specific wording of a transport mode.
-For example, BusWay is a special name for BRT (Bus Rapid Transit) in Nantes.
+For example, BusWay is a special name for BHNS (french equivalent of BRT, Bus Rapid Transit) in Nantes.

 Column | Type | Constraint | Note
 --- | --- | --- | ---